-Cruising the Indian Ocean, Part 2: Mombasa & Zanzibar
+Cruising the Indian Ocean, Part 2: Mombasa and Zanzibar

 After four ports in as many days in the Seychelles, our crossing to Mombasa was unhurried and pleasantly uneventful.
 We slept a little later both mornings, enjoying smooth seas, sunny skies and the warm summer breeze.